-UCC::Lan version 1.0

-Saturday the 2nd of April

-3.00 PM - some time Sunday

-Cameron Hall Loft (above the UCC)
+April Fool's Lan Saturday the 1nd of April 3.00 PM - some time Sunday Cameron Hall Loft (above the UCC)

 The name explains it all.
-UCC::Lan occurs once every 2 months, on average.
+The UCC runs a LAN once every two months or so.
 These are your best chance to play against other UCCans at the LAN games of your choice.
-UCC::Lan is FREE for members, but feel free to bring some friends too.
+LANs are FREE for members, but feel free to bring some friends too.